nusco/ide/README.md

     WeatherService = RealOnlineWeatherService
     Database       = BigAssDatabase

-# Customizing Your Object Factories
+# Programmable Dependency Resolution

-In some complex use cases, you might want to customize your object factories (also known as "classes").
-You can do that by overriding their *new()* method, like this:
+In some cases, defining your dependencies in a static file is not enough - you want to apply programmatic logic to decide which concrete implementation to depend upon.
+With another Dependency Injection framework, this could prove hard.
+In Ide, you can customize your object factories (also known as "classes") by overriding their *new()* method:

     class WeatherService
-      def self.new(arguments)
+      def self.new()
-        # apply complex logic to create an object and return it
+        if some_complex_rule()
+          return some_concrete_implementation
+        else
+          return some_other_concrete_implementation
+        end
       end
     end